 - 8.14 Hatherleigh is placed in a great central position being close to both coastal and moorland areas thus providing a handy base for different tourism opportunities.
 It is within easy reach of the main cities of Exeter and Plymouth and is also well located in terms of there being numerous places of historical interest locally and centres offering adventure activities.

 - 8.15 The tourism currently generated in Hatherleigh and its surrounding parishes also supports many Bed and Breakfast establishments.

 - 8.16 The town is keen to promote and support new local tourism initiatives.
 In particular, the community feels that there is the potential to brand Hatherleigh as a 'cycling mecca'.
 Cycling is a growing sector and Hatherleigh is benefiting from the various new routes that are opening up in the area.
 One potential avenue to promote is the National Cycle Route 27.
 This route, also known as 'Devon Coast to Coast', is 102 miles long and Hatherleigh is ideally situated at its midway point of 52 miles.
 A marketing strategy should be investigated to see how to tap into this green economy passing on a regular basis right through the town.

 - 8.17 The consultation highlighted a need for better signage of what the town has to offer passing tourists and a review of signage on the main routes into Hatherleigh.
 Suggestions also included a new town leaflet listing the many interesting facets Hatherleigh has to offer within the town and its surrounding area, e.g. a 'Hatherleigh Welcomes Cyclists' sign.

 - 8.18 Other ideas for promoting Hatherleigh as a place to visit include:

 - Ruby Country

 - War Horse Country

+- Hatherleigh Moor

 - Roman Kiln

+- St Johns Holy Well

+- Belvedere Tower

+- The Monument (re Charge of the Light Brigade)

 - Thomas Roberts

 - Town twinned with Ballots in France

 - Historic 15th Century Church

-- Incorporate signage to promote facilities and businesses to visitors. - Proposals for development that contribute to the local cycling infrastructure will be supported.
+- Increase signage to promote facilities and businesses to visitors. - Proposals for development that contribute to the local cycling infrastructure will be supported.